-However, these frameworks also differ in a number of ways.
+However, these frameworks also differ in several ways.
 Without a clear grasp of these distinctions, organizations cannot decide which framework best fits their particular needs, which hinders their ability to drive enterprise architectural development and streamline IT service management effectively.

-The Information Technology Infrastructure Library is also known as ITIL.
-The Central Computer and Telecommunications Agency (CCTA) of the British government coined the acronym in the 1980s and used it to distribute and document dozens of IT service management best practices.
-Nevertheless, ITIL is now a stand-alone name and no longer relates to the "Information Technology Infrastructure Library."
+The Information Technology Infrastructure Library is also known as ITIL®.
+The British government's Central Computer and Telecommunications Agency (CCTA) coined the acronym in the 1980s and used it to distribute and document dozens of IT service management best practices.
+Nevertheless, ITIL® is now a stand-alone name and no longer relates to the "Information Technology Infrastructure Library."

-The Information Technology Infrastructure Library, or ITIL, is a framework created to standardize how IT services are chosen, planned, delivered, maintained, and handled throughout an organization's lifecycle.
+The Information Technology Infrastructure Library, or ITIL®, is a framework that standardizes how IT services are chosen, planned, delivered, maintained, and handled throughout an organization's lifecycle.
 The objectives are to enhance productivity and achieve consistent service delivery.
-Thanks to the ITIL framework, instead of only providing back-end assistance, IT administrators can now serve as partners in business services.
-ITIL best practices and guidelines adjust when the business expands or changes course, ensuring that IT department expenditures and activities align with business requirements.
+Thanks to the ITIL® framework, IT administrators can now serve as partners in business services instead of only providing back-end assistance.
+ITIL® best practices and guidelines adjust when the business expands or changes course, ensuring that IT department expenditures and activities align with business requirements.

 Service Strategy